iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 node create-notarization.js
 ```

-Your console output should look something like this:
+Your console output should look similar to this:

 ```plaintext
 Attached block:
 http://localhost:8082/dashboard/explorer/block/<id_of_your_notarized_block>

 Wait for milestone confirmation to get notarized block:
 Try 1: Block was not yet referenced by a milestone
 Try 2: Block was not yet referenced by a milestone
 Try 3: Block was referenced by milestone <number_of_milestone_referencing_your_block>

 Block successfully notarized and stored at:
 ./notarized-block.json
 Notarized block can now be handed over to the verifier